Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 You don't need my whole life story.
 You do need to know whether this book is coming from someone who likes drawing boxes on whiteboards—or someone who's spent years making messy, real-world work actually flow.

 I've been doing the second one for about twenty-five years now.
+That's where the Deliberate Work methodology comes from—not theory, but practice.

 Where the Obsession Started